elixir-lang/elixir/README.md

 `make clean`, then `make test`.

-If tests pass, you are ready to move on to the [Getting Started guide][1] or to try Interactive Elixir by running `bin/iex` in your terminal.
+If tests pass, you are ready to move on to the [Getting Started guide][1] or to try our Interactive Elixir by running `bin/iex` in your terminal.

 However, if tests fail, it is likely you have an outdated Erlang/OTP version (Elixir requires Erlang/OTP 20.0 or later).
 You can check your Erlang/OTP version